medwards81/FSND-P4-Design-A-Game/Hangman/README.md

     - Method: GET
     - Parameters: number_of_results (optional)
     - Returns: ScoreForms.
-    - Description: Returns all Scores in the database ordered by score.
-Will limit fetch to number_of_results if that parameter is provided.
+    - Description: Returns all Scores in the database ordered by score, descending.
+Will limit fetch to number_of_results if parameter is provided.

  - **get_user_rankings**
     - Path: 'ranking'
     - Method: GET
     - Parameters: None.
     - Returns: UserRecordForms.
-    - Description: Returns all UserRecords in the database ordered by wins, then win percentage.
+    - Description: Returns all UserRecords in the database ordered by wins, descending, then win percentage, descending.

  - **get_game_history**
     - Path: 'game_history/{urlsafe_game_key}'
     - Method: GET
     - Parameters: urlsafe_game_key.
     - Returns: GameHistoryForm.
-    - Description: Returns Game history of moves made, and resulting 'hits' or 'misses' for each.
+    - Description: Returns Game history of moves made, and resulting 'hits' or 'misses' for each move.

 ##Models Included: